ng-qi-an/Fox/README.md

-# 🦊 Fox
+# 🦊 Waves

 **An AI-powered personal assistant for your desktop**

-Fox is a powerful desktop application that brings AI assistance directly to your workflow.
-With system-wide writing tools, intelligent chat capabilities, and seamless integration with your daily tasks, Fox helps you write better, think clearer, and work more efficiently.
+Waves is a powerful desktop application that brings AI assistance directly to your workflow.
+With system-wide writing tools, intelligent chat capabilities, and seamless integration with your daily tasks, Waves helps you write better, think clearer, and work more efficiently.

 ## ✨ Features